From Pregnancy to Early Years

 Children develop at different rates – this is normal.
 But if you're concerned about your child – for instance, how many words they can say, whether they're walking or not or issues to do with their behaviour, it can really help to talk this over with someone.

 Talking to someone can give you all-important reassurance – or a second opinion and help for your child if needed.

-If there's something worrying you, talk to your health visitor, GP or a member of staff at your local children's centre.
-If you're not sure who your health visitor is, you will be able to get their contact details at your GP surgery or children's centre.
+If there's something worrying you, talk to your health visitor, GP or a member of staff at your local Family Centre.
+If you're not sure who your health visitor is, you will be able to get their contact details at your GP surgery or Family Centre.

 When your child is two your Health Visitor and your child’s Key Person (if they attend an early years setting) can provide you with more information about their health, learning and development.